The Justin Ross Harris case, explained

 While the case centers on Cooper's death, prosecutors plan to introduce evidence to support allegations that the churchgoing 35-year-old regularly sought sexual fulfillment outside his marriage and maintained a sordid online presence.

 The trial was supposed to begin earlier this year.
-But in a surprising decision, Cobb County Judge Mary Staley agreed to move the trial from her court in metro Atlanta because Harris' attorneys made a "substantive showing" that extensive publicity had potentially prejudiced jurors.
+But Cobb County Judge Mary Staley agreed to move the trial from her court in metro Atlanta because Harris' attorneys made a "substantive showing" that extensive publicity had potentially prejudiced jurors.

-Harris' trial has since moved about 300 miles away southeast to the coastal city of Brunswick, Georgia.
-After jury selection resumed last month, the pool will be narrowed Monday down to 12 jurors and four alternates.
-Opening statements are set to occur immediately after.
+Harris' trial has since moved about 300 miles southeast to the coastal city of Brunswick, Georgia.
+After jury selection resumed last month, the pool was narrowed Monday down to 12 jurors and four alternates.
+Opening statements are set to begin Monday afternoon.
 The trial is expected to last at least a month.

 Here's an overview of the case.